klundquist/portfolio/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+  - Molecular Dynamics Simulation
+  - Drug Discovery
   - Computational Protein Design
-  - Protein Language Models
-  - Molecular Dynamics Simulation

 # Education to show in About widget
 education: